 All previous newsletters since the new site launch can now be found here.

 There have been minor updates to quite a few articles, and a major update to one.
 You can find those in the newsletter.

 Many of the changes are inspired by gwern.net.
 Worth a look if you're into rabbitholes.

 Also, some site speed updates, including image compression.

 Big effort on Chompsky.
 Detailing his media model with Herman, and then applying it to current trends.
-Took quite some time, but worth the effort.
 Helps to identify the means of finding more sensible sources of news.
 A number of old articles updated also for an upcoming piece on emotion.

-Some behind the scenes work on the site also, to speed things up and make it easier to publish directly from my notes.
+Some behind the scenes work on the site also, to speed both the site and the publishing process up.